Litigation and Dispute Resolution

 Pre-litigated dispute resolution

 You do not have to issue court proceedings before you attempt to resolve your dispute through mediation.
 Pre-litigated dispute resolution is increasing in popularity as it allows parties to come together to negotiate an outcome before even having to issue court proceedings.
-Resolving a matter before any court proceedings are issued can save you a lot of money on legal fees.
+Resolving a matter before any court proceedings can contain your legal fees and ensures that you avoid the uncertainty of litigation.

 - Supreme Court of Victoria

 - County Court of Victoria

 - Magistrates Court of Victoria

 - Federal Circuit Court of Australia

 - Federal Court of Australia